 Ferns differ from flowering plants in that they don't reproduce via seeds.
 Instead, most ferns produce tiny seedlike structures called spores, and when the spores germinate, they grow into new plants that begin the next stage in the life cycle, advises Nature Hills Nursery.
 In flowering plants, seeds are produced sexually, which means they contain a mixture of genetic material from distinct sperm and egg cells that may come from different plants.
 Fern spores, however, are produced asexually, which means their genetic material is identical to that of the parent fern.

 This asexual stage, though, is only the first step in a fern's life cycle.
 The next step involves sexual reproduction.

 Fern spores are dispersed by wind or water, and when they land in a place with the right growing conditions, which typically involves plenty of moisture and shelter from direct sunlight, the spores germinate and grow into tiny plants called gametophytes.
 Most ferns' gametophytes are very small compared to the size of the parent plants, and they may go entirely unnoticed as they develop.

 Gametophytes develop sexual organs and produce sperm and egg cells.
-One gametophyte's egg cell may be fertilized by a sperm cell from a nearby gametophyte, or the little plant may fertilize itself.
+One gametophyte's egg cell may be fertilized by a sperm cell from a nearby gametophyte, or the little plant may fertilize itself, advises the University of Georgia Extension.
 Even if the egg is self-fertilized, however, the new plant that grows from the fertilized egg contains genetic material from both a sperm cell and an egg cell.
 So this reproductive step is technically a sexual one.